GBFilipe/DarkLightRep/README.md

 I then decided to focus on making the title screen.

-Following this I made another level to keep the game going.

 Game was looking good mostly everything worked the way it was supposed to.

 Still trying to figure out some bugs.